kamilazdybal/nonlinear-decoding/README.md

 ## Data

 Datasets used in this study are stored in the `data/` directory.
-These include combustion datasets for:
+These include multivariate combustion datasets for:

 - hydrogen
 - syngas